Striving to Actively Support Local Students

 Walter Harrison Scholarship

 The Walter Harrison scholarship is named in honor of a leader in the state and national electric cooperative movements.
 The Harrison Trust awards $1,000 scholarships statewide to undergraduate students enrolled in or accepted by a Georgia college, university or technical school.

 Carroll EMC selects one semifinalist from its service area to compete at the state level.
 Judges select winners for the Walter Harrison Scholarship each year based on financial need and academic ability.

 The scholarship can be used at any accredited two-or four-year university, college or vocational-technical institute in Georgia.
 Applicants must reside in the household of a Carroll EMC member or employee.
 Scholarships can be awarded to high school seniors and undergraduate students of any age.

-- Should be an CEMC Member, Member's child living in a home served by CEMC, employee, employee's child or grandchild
+- Should be a Carroll EMC Member, Member’s child living in a home served by Carroll EMC, employee, employee’s child or grandchild

 - Safe driving record